Generative Engine Optimization (GEO): What you need to know

 How generative AI answer engines work

 Clear answers are more likely to be reused accurately in AI-generated responses.
-Here‘s a quick overview of how LLMs interpret text:
+Here’s some advice, based on how large language models tend to treat and reuse written content:

-• Organization over dense paragraphs: Content that’s easy to skim through the use of headings, subheadings, and callouts helps LLMs parse your meaning.
+• Structure your work: Content that’s easy to skim through the use of headings, subheadings, and callouts helps LLMs parse your meaning.
 Skimmable content is also great for humans, go figure!

 How does Generative Engine Optimization work?